 While it may take a long time for introverts to become a friend, when they do, it’s a great relationship to have in your circle.
 Introverts are great listeners and are very aware of their surroundings.
-They take in massive amounts of information through observation of body language and tone of voice, well beyond mere spoken words or sheer content.
-They feel and sense things ‘between the lines’, as it were.
+They take in massive amounts of information through the observation of body language and tone of voice, well beyond mere spoken words or sheer content.
+They feel and sense things ‘between the lines, as it were.
 Sometimes, this can be overwhelming, but again, with time to reflect and ponder what they have absorbed; introverts can provide wisdom and insight into friends or the state of the world that surprises the casual acquaintance.

 Blogging is an excellent way to maintain the connection with your friends, acquaintances, or audience without direct interaction, thus maintaining a higher level of energy that can be focused on the quality of their communication.

-Introverts are designed to seek quiet space and time alone to recharge their internal energies, rather than by being with people to recharge.
+Introverts are designed to seek quiet space and time alone to recharge their internal energies, rather than being with people to recharge.
 It’s not that introverts don’t like people.
-On the contrary, many introverts thoroughly enjoy friends, relationships and people in general.
+On the contrary, many introverts thoroughly enjoy friends, relationships, and people in general.
 Being an introvert simply means that it is important to fill their energy reserves in peaceful surroundings without the aid of others.

 Introverts typically enjoy being in relationships with a few people that they connect with on a deep level, rather than having a lot of acquaintances that are surface deep.
-Blogging allows an introvert the chance to speak the deeper and profound things that go through their minds, rather than making small talk while face-to-face with others which can feel painful to them.
+Blogging allows an introvert the chance to speak the deeper and more profound things that go through their minds, rather than making small talk while face-to-face with others which can feel painful to them.

 Create An Opportunity To Be An Authority